jhart0/jenkins_agent/README.md

-## Jenkins Slave
+## Jenkins Agent

-Basic bootstrapping Ubuntu to run as Jenkins Slave
+Basic bootstrapping Ubuntu to run as Jenkins Agent